SRAM is the second most popular road bike groupset manufacturer. Many believe it’s better than Shimano.

 Overall Weight

-The overall weight of the individual groupsets depends on multiple factors.
-Mainly on the cassette/chainring size and the inclusion of a power meter.
+The overall weight of the individual groupsets depends on multiple factors, mainly the cassette/chainring size and the inclusion of a power meter.

 Component | Rival eTap AXS | Force eTap AXS | RED eTap AXS |